 Skateboard wheels for street require smaller wheels, anything between 49mm and 53mm is fine.
 Street wheels have a smaller diameter which makes them more responsive and usually weigh less.

-This helps you to perform tricks, like kickflips, varials, and heelflips.
-Larger diameters will cause your wheels to get stuck when you grind.
-You’ll also need hard wheels with a durometer between 99A (more forgiving) and 101A (very hard).
+You’ll also need hard wheels with a durometer between 99A (more grip) and 104A (less grip).
 Softer wheels have more bounce and your skateboard will be all over the place when you try to land a trick.

 - Wheels diameter between 49 mm and 53 mm.

-- Durometer A between 99A and 101A.
+- Durometer A between 99A and 104A.

 - Look for round lipped wheels or a conical shape.